 PURPOSE.
-The purpose of this checklist is to assist Programs management organizations in USACE Major Subordinate Commands (MSC) and districts in evaluating key management controls in development of their annual budget requests.
+The purpose of this checklist is to assist Programs Management Organizations in USACE Major Subordinate Commands (MSC) and Districts in evaluating key management controls in development of their annual budget requests.
 It is not intended to cover all controls.

 INSTRUCTIONS.
-Become thoroughly familiar with the contents of the Budget EC and read Section 21 of this EC before completing the checklist.
-Answers must be based on the actual testing of key management controls (such as document analysis, direct observation, sampling, simulation, other).
-Answers which indicate deficiencies must be explained and corrective actions indicated in support documentation.
+Become thoroughly familiar with the contents of the Budget EC and read Section 21 (Certification and Verification of Compliance Requirements) of the EC before completing the checklist.
+Answers must be based on the actual testing of key management controls (such as, document analysis, direct observation, sampling, simulation, other).
+"Tested by" should be the individual's name that completed the action.
+"Response" answers which indicate deficiencies must be explained and corrective actions indicated in support documentation.
+"Remarks" should include methodology used (if applicable).